AI Agent Error Handling Best Practices: Challenges and Solutions in Production

 There are three important points in this implementation.

 1. Pre-validation with Pydantic: The SearchInput class strictly defines tool arguments.
-This ensures that if the LLM tries to pass impossible values like 100 for top_k or forgets the required query, a ValidationError occurs before tool execution.
+This way, if the LLM tries to pass impossible values like 100 for top_k or forgets the required query, a ValidationError occurs before tool execution.
 LangChain catches this error and automatically returns feedback to the LLM.

 2. Custom Error Handler: We pass a function to the handle_parsing_errors argument.
-This is very powerful, not just displaying errors but giving specific guidance to the LLM like “Input argument format is incorrect.”
-This dramatically increases the probability that the LLM recognizes its mistake and generates corrected JSON in the next turn.
+This is very powerful because it not only displays errors but can give specific instructions like “input argument format is incorrect.”
+This dramatically increases the probability that the LLM will recognize its mistake and generate corrected JSON in the next turn.

-3. Explicit Error Type Discrimination: Within the custom_error_handler function, we branch error types using isinstance.
-For temporary network errors, we instruct “retry”; for logical input mistakes, we instruct “fix arguments,” preventing wasted retries and shortening time to resolution.
+3. Explicit Error Type Identification: We branch error types using isinstance in the custom_error_handler function.
+By changing instructions to “retry” for temporary network errors versus “fix arguments” for logical input mistakes, we prevent wasted retries and shorten time to resolution.

 Business Use Case: Automated Customer Support System

-Let’s introduce a concrete use case of how this technology actually helps in business.
+Here’s a concrete use case showing how this technology helps in actual business.

-Consider introducing an AI agent for customer support at an EC site.
-The agent calls order search APIs and return policy reference APIs to generate answers to user questions.
+Suppose we introduce an AI agent for customer support at an e-commerce site.
+The agent calls APIs like order search and return policy reference to generate answers to user questions.

-Challenge: Initially, the agent frequently caused errors.
-Especially in “order search,” when users used ambiguous expressions like “last year’s shoes,” the agent would pass invalid date formats to the order_date parameter, causing consecutive API errors.
-Also, hitting API rate limits sometimes resulted in the agent returning error messages directly to users, lowering customer satisfaction.
+Challenge: Initially, the agent frequently made errors.
+Especially in “order search,” when users used vague expressions like “shoes from last year,” the agent would pass invalid date formats to the order_date parameter, causing API errors to occur repeatedly.
+Also, when hitting API rate limits, the agent would return error messages directly to users, lowering customer satisfaction.

 Countermeasures and Effects: We applied the best practices introduced above and made the following improvements:

-1. Input Normalization: Performed strict format checks on date parameters with Pydantic, and when invalid, prompted the agent to guide users with “Please enter the specific date in YYYY-MM-DD format.”
+1. Input Normalization: We performed strict format checks on date parameters with Pydantic, and when invalid, guided the agent to prompt users with “please enter specific dates in YYYY-MM-DD format.”

 2. Rate Limit Countermeasures: When the API returned 429 errors, the custom handler generated messages like “We’re busy.
-Please wait a moment before retrying,” giving users peace of mind while automatically retrying with exponential backoff.
+Retrying after a short wait,” giving users peace of mind while automatically retrying with exponential backoff.

-3. Log Analysis: Saved all errors as structured logs and analyzed which prompts tended to induce errors.
-As a result, we successfully reduced error occurrence rates by 60% through prompt modifications.
+3. Log Analysis: We saved all errors as structured logs and analyzed which prompts were prone to inducing errors.
+As a result, we successfully reduced error occurrence rates by 60% by modifying prompts.

 This resulted in reduced escalation rates to human support, achieving both cost reduction and improved customer satisfaction.